 To cut costs and improve your bottom line, you’ll want to practice effective inventory management.
 Consider optimizing your supply chain, measuring customer demand, reducing excess inventory, and offering subscriptions to automate the reordering process and save time and money.
 This increased efficiency helps to organize your fulfillment process and make it easier to find and package goods for your customers.

 Ecommerce moves fast, so your fulfillment strategy needs to be able to keep up pace.
-An organized and well-structured fulfillment workflow enables you to get products quickly to customers and reduce your lead time.
+An organized and well-structured fulfillment workflow enables you to get products to customers quickly while reducing your lead time.

 Depending on your order volume, you may need to expand your fulfillment centers to reach customers faster or partner with a third-party fulfillment provider to expand your shipping and delivery options.
 You could also consider a click and collect strategy that relies on retail locations for pickup and fast fulfillment.
 This could lower purchasing friction, drive sales and profit, and create more convenience for your customers.

 Shipping speed is only part of the fulfillment experience.
 You’ll also want to take advantage of opportunities to enhance your customer service.
 Clear communication, real-time updates, convenient return policies, and branded packaging materials are effective ways to communicate your brand offerings and elevate the experience.

 The best fulfillment strategy will also depend on the market in which you’re selling.
 Here are considerations for some of the major ecommerce industries.